 Medical Editor: John P. Cunha, DO, FACOEP

 Skelid (tiludronate disodium) is a bisphosphonate used to treat Paget's disease of bone.
-The brand name of this medication is discontinued, but generic versions may be available.
-Common side effects include nausea or diarrhea.
+The brand name Skelid is discontinued, but generic versions may be available.
+Common side effects of Skelid (tiludronate disodium) include:

 A single 400-mg daily oral dose of Skelid, taken with 6 to 8 ounces of plain water only, should be administered for a period of 3 months.
 Skelid may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 Caution is advised if you are pregnant or planning to become pregnant in the future.
 Skelid may stay in your body for many years.
 Its effects on a fetus are unknown.
 Consult your doctor before starting treatment with Skelid.
 It is unknown if this drug passes into breast milk, and the effect on a nursing infant is unknown.
 Consult your doctor before breastfeeding.